group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 </p>

 The images made for the validation can be founded in [Worme/examples](https://github.com/group-nn-at-icmab-csic/WorMe/tree/main/examples), and the results of the Fiji measurements and their analysis with the correction can be founded in the folder [documentation/Comparison_studies/Fiji_vs_WM](https://github.com/group-nn-at-icmab-csic/WorMe/tree/main/documentation/Comparison_studies/Fiji_vs_WM).
+You can also find the exportation file of prove for the distance of the pixel validation in the [documentation/Comparison_studies/Pixel_dist_bias_proves](https://github.com/group-nn-at-icmab-csic/WorMe/tree/main/documentation/Comparison_studies/Pixel_dist_bias_proves) folder.

 <br>